 Safety Fleet Deployment

-oTraining Area: Briefing the patrol crew, checking boat equipment (VHF, fuel, First Aid), and clearing jetties of bird excrement, emptying bilge on Tamesis III.
+oTraining Topics: Briefing the patrol crew, checking boat equipment (VHF, fuel, First Aid), and clearing jetties of bird excrement, emptying bilge on Tamesis III.
 Loading the marks.

 oRationale: To ensure the safety team is prepared for 360-degree surveillance and recovery.